sugaroverflow/oopPokemonJourney/presentation.md

 ???
 - So we have our ElectricPokemon class that inherits from the Pokemon parent class.
-- (T) and then we make a Pikachu class to extend from ElectricPokemon:
+- (T) and then we make a Pikachu object

 --